Are you interested in a Career with Animals? Did you know there are Ways to Make Money Working with Dogs?

 - Whatever your opinion, there is a market for this type of position.

-Boarding kennels offer another good opportunity for responsible young people to get involved with dogs.
+Boarding kennels offer another excellent opportunity for responsible young people to get involved with dogs.

 - You'll do everything from clean cages to feeding and walking dogs and can learn how to groom if the kennel also has a grooming shop.